Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Helping licensees assess the maturity of their security programme and measure their security culture effectiveness.

-The French Alternative Energies and Atomic Energy Commission (CEA) and the World Institute for Nuclear Security (WINS) are pleased to announce an International Best Practice Workshop on the role of the security department during a nuclear safety accident.
+On 2-4 October 2018, the French Alternative Energies and Atomic Energy Commission (CEA) and the World Institute for Nuclear Security (WINS) successfully conducted an International Best Practice Workshop on the role of the security department during a nuclear safety accident.

-This workshop will focus on safety scenarios and will not explore security response plans established for mitigating sabotage or other malicious acts.
-Instead, It will review how safety and security response is coordinated and discuss good practices for effective integration.
+The workshop focused on safety scenarios and did not explore security response plans established for mitigating sabotage or other malicious acts.
+Instead, It reviewed how safety and security response is coordinated and discussed good practices for effective integration.
+Topics of discussion ranged from immediate responses by the Security Department to full coordination of the Security Department with other onsite departments and offsite organisations.

-The workshop will aim at answering the following questions:
+The workshop focused on answering the following questions:

-The workshop will also provide an opportunity for participants to learn more about the WINS publications related to the topics of integrating nuclear safety and nuclear security and of working with external stakeholders.
+The workshop also provided an opportunity for participants to learn more about the WINS publications related to the topics of integrating nuclear safety and nuclear security and of working with external stakeholders.

-The workshop will include a visit of CEA site of Cadarache on 4th October 2018 and will offer an opportunity to meet staff in charge of emergency planning and visit selected facilities supporting the training of first responders and crisis management.
+The workshop included a visit to a CEA site of Cadarache on 4 October 2018, where participants had the opportunity to meet staff in charge of emergency planning and to visit selected facilities supporting the training of first responders and crisis management.

-WINS is promoting gender diversity in its events and female participants are highly encouraged to apply to this workshop.
-As part of our Gender Champions programme, funding support for travel and WINS Academy participation is available for up to 5 female delegates.
+WINS supports gender diversity in its events, and female participants were encouraged to apply for this workshop.
+As part of our Gender Champions programme, funding support for travel and WINS Academy participation was available for 5 female delegates.

 Grand Hotel Roi René, 24 Boulevard du Roi René, 13100, Aix en Provence, France